Tybielee/slab-sinks/README.md

 slab-sinks
 ==========
 This project contains Semantic Logging Application Block (SLAB) sinks to persist application events published to ETW and consumed by SLAB.

-__Sinks__
+Now contains the ability to write to a Shield Authenticated Elasticsearch (primarily used with Elastic Cloud) Also can write events to Logsene (another hosted Elasticsearch) __Sinks__
 * Elasticsearch (Where else would you write events?)